gardener/gardenctl-v2/docs/help/gardenctl_provider-env.md

   -f, --force            Generate the script even if there are access restrictions to be confirmed
       --garden string    target the given garden cluster -h, --help             help for provider-env
+  -o, --output string    One of 'yaml' or 'json'.
       --project string   target the given project
       --seed string      target the given seed cluster --shoot string     target the given shoot cluster